Restless Pursuits

 What is the difference you may ask?
 A couple of things.
 First, I don’t really want to drive in another country.
 I could do it, but it’s not my cup of tea.
 So, I have planned areas where I can take the train or a bus.
 Second factor is that, while I enjoy a big city, my kids do not.
 So if they are going to be there, it will be mostly outdoor activities and wide open spaces.

-Step 2, 3 and 4 – Book Flights, Hotel and Rental Car
+Step 2, 3 And 4 – Book Flights, Hotel And Rental Car

 After doing your research, you should have a fairly good idea of where you want to go, for how long, and how you are going to get there and around.
 Next step is the exciting part.
 Book the trip!